SpaceWorksCo/KomodoOcean/README.md

 - Windows: `build-win.sh` (cross-compilation for Win)
 - MacOS: `build-mac.sh` (native build)

-`master` branch **can't** be used anymore to build actual wallet version, but it still can be used as an example of build with MSVC compiler.
-To build actual version plz use `static` branch.

-Visit [#wallet-ocean-qt](https://discord.gg/U5WWaJR) channel in Komodo Discord for more information.
+Visit [#wallet-ocean-qt](TODO https://discord.gg/U5WWaJR) channel in Spacecoin Discord for more information.

 ## How to build? ##